raunit004/3-Day-Data-Science-Workshop-by-Coders-Ready/README.md

 Day 1

-Here are some basic practicals I practiced at the online session scheduled by Coders Ready on day 1
+Here are some basic practicals I practiced at the online session scheduled by Coders Ready